salem228h/Enterprise-Windows-Administration-Lab/README.md

 Had to enable virtual TPM in VM Settings → Security → Enable TPM before BitLocker would activate.

-**2. Windows 11 hardware requirements blocked the install** TPM 2.0 and Secure Boot must be enabled before starting the install — not something you can fix after the fact.
+**2. Windows 11 blocked install without TPM 2.0 and Secure Boot** Both must be enabled before starting the OS install — not something you can fix after the fact.

 **3. Static IP broke DNS resolution**
 After setting a static IP, `ping google.com` failed but `ping 8.8.8.8` worked.
-Fix: manually set preferred DNS to `8.8.8.8`.
+Fix: manually added `8.8.8.8` as preferred DNS.

 **4. sfc /scannow requires elevated CMD**
 Must right-click → Run as administrator.
-Exactly the kind of thing a help desk call is about.
+Exactly the kind of mistake a help desk call is about.

 **5. Firewall rule order matters**
-A broader allow rule higher in the list was overriding my custom block rule.
-Moved the block rule above it — fixed.
+A broader allow rule was overriding my custom block rule.
+Moved the block rule above it — fixed immediately.
-Firewall rules evaluate top-down.
+Rules evaluate top-down.
 Order is everything.

 ---